In order to exercise your right to vote, you must be registered. Here's what you need to know to register in Chicago.

 When you visit a Secretary of State Driver Services facility, you will be asked if you want to register to vote or update your registration.
 If you say yes, you have ‘opted-in’ to Automatic Voter Registration.

+[Online registration is now closed for the Nov.
+3, 2020 election, but you can still register in person.
+See details below.]
 You can register to vote (or update your registration info) online.
 Online voter registration closes 16 days before an election and reopens two days after the election.